- TAX INFO

 What to Do With a Jointly Payable Check

-Take the check, check stub, and a copy of your FDRA(s) to your county treasurer(s).
+Take the check, remittance advice, and a copy of your FDRA(s) to your county treasurer(s).
 He or she will ask you to endorse the check, then use the refund to pay any delinquent taxes.
 Any amount left will be refunded to you.

 Property Taxes That Can Be Claimed for Credit

-If you have entered into more than one agreement with the MDA, the sum of the taxes under each agreement is used to compute your credit.
-The amount of credit you will receive is based on household income.
+If you have entered into more than one agreement with the MDARD, the sum of the taxes under each agreement is used to compute your credit.
+The amount of credit you will receive is based on total household resources.

 Computing the Homestead Property Tax Credit

-You must include your total Farmland Preservation Tax Credit amount on your MI-1040CR or your MI-1040CR-2.
-Enter the amount of credit you received in 2011 on the MI-1040CR, line 17, or MI-1040CR-2, line 18, or include the credit in net farm income on MI-1040CR, line 15, or MI-1040CR-2, line 16.
-Homestead Property Tax Credits are not included in Michigan household income.
-If you included this amount in your taxable farm income, you may subtract it from your household income.
+You must include your total Farmland Preservation Tax Credit amount on your MI-1040CR, MI-1040CR-2 or your MI-1040CR-7.
+Enter the amount of credit you received in 2012 on the MI-1040CR, line 16, MI-1040CR-2, line 15, or MI-1040CR-7, line 18.
+Homestead Property Tax Credits are not included in Michigan total household resources.
+If you included this amount in your taxable farm income, you may subtract it from your total household resources.

 The portion of your Homestead Property Tax Credit that is for farm buildings and land is business related.
 To determine the portion that is business income, divide the taxable value of your buildings and farmland by the total taxable value of your property, then multiply by the credit (see below).
 Your local assessor can show you how your total taxable value was determined.

-You must include your 2010 Farmland Preservation Tax Credit amount and the business portion of your 2010 Homestead Property Tax Credit in your 2011 federal AGI.
-If you own your property as an individual but the farming activity is operated under a partnership, report the Farmland Preservation Tax Credit on your personal return.
+You must include your 2011 Farmland Preservation Tax Credit amount and the business portion of your 2011 Homestead Property Tax Credit in your 2012 federal AGI.
+If you own your property as an individual but the farming activity is operated under a partnership, S-Corp or LLC, report the Farmland Preservation Tax Credit on your personal return.

 Land Owned by a Person Under a Life Estate